By now, employee advocacy needs little introduction.

 I’m not being paid extra to do it.

-I’m simply an employee promoting the content from my employer 👍
+I’m simply an employee promoting the content from my employer on social media 👍

 Similarly, if Bob from Apple posts about his amazing first day at the company.